kontent-ai/rich-text-resolver-js/readme.md

-# TypeScript rich text resolver for Kontent.ai
+# TypeScript rich text parser for Kontent.ai

 This tool provides an alternative to rich text parsing and resolution built into the JS SDK, allowing more control over the resolution process, such as specifying the output type and structure.